ToNyOyO/veeva-vault-package-maker/README.md

   - Run `gulp keymessage --new "Key Message Name"` for each Key Message
 - You can add links to slides in other Veeva presentations:
   - Run `gulp link --km "key-message-name.zip" --method "nameOfMethod" --id "123-presentation-ID"`
+- Create poster and thumbnail images:
+  - Drop your screen grabs into each Key Message folder in `./previews` and run `gulp images` (this will work for png or jpg and the screen grab filename is irrelevant)

 To change the page order in Vault you can rearrange the order of the pages in `./keymessages.json`